 Conditions of entry

-- In return for a secured place on The Big Issue Foundation London to Paris Bike Ride, you must pay to the Big Issue Foundation a non-refundable registration fee of £70 individual, £200 for team of 4 and £350 for team of 8.
-Commit to raising a further minimum amount in sponsorship (£1500 per individual, £1450 for each person of a team of 4 & £1400 for each person of a team of 8).
-A minimum of £1000 should be received by The Big Issue Foundation by 23rd May 2013.
+- In return for a secured place on The Big Issue Foundation London to Paris Bike Ride, you must pay to the Big Issue Foundation a non-refundable registration fee of £100 individual, £250 for team of 4.
+Commit to raising a further minimum amount in sponsorship (£1500 per individual, £1450 for each person of a team of 4).
+A minimum of £1000 should be received by The Big Issue Foundation by 24th May 2014 (if you have signed up after the 24th April this fundraising deadline is extended to 24th June).
 The remainder of the £1500 target should be paid to The Big Issue Foundation within 4 weeks of your return.
-Failure to do so means you must make up the balance yourself.
+Failure to do so may mean you choose to make up the balance yourself.
+Your target can be treated as a group target if requested e.g. if there are two people in a team and one person raises £1000 and the other raises £2000 then the both participants will be viewed as reaching their target.

 - If you do not take up your place for any reason, you must inform The Big Issue Foundation immediately.
 You must contact all your sponsors to ask if they wish to make a donation or have their sponsorship money returned.
-You must send all sponsorship forms and sponsorship money collected to The Big Issue Foundation
+You must send all sponsorship forms and sponsorship money collected to The Big Issue Foundation.
+If your remaining sponsorship donations do not cover the costs of your trip at the time that the cancellation of the place is final you will have to make up this deficit personally.

 - If you are travelling alone, we will presume that you are happy to share a room for the duration of the trip with a person of the same sex.
 In exceptional circumstances, a single supplement may be payable per person per night